๐ŸชIntro to Astronomy

 Molecular Cloud

-• Gravitational instability triggers collapse when a region exceeds the Jeans mass, the critical mass needed to overcome internal pressure
+• Gravitational instability triggers collapse when a region exceeds the Jeans mass, the critical mass at which gravity overcomes the cloud's internal gas pressure

 Protostar

-• Gravitational contraction heats the core—the protostar is not yet fusing hydrogen but grows hotter and denser as material accretes
+• Gravitational contraction heats the core.
+The protostar is not yet fusing hydrogen, but it grows hotter and denser as infalling material piles on

-• Infrared emission reveals protostars hidden within dusty envelopes; they're invisible in optical light during this phase
+• Infrared emission reveals protostars hidden within dusty envelopes; visible light can't escape the surrounding dust, so they're invisible to optical telescopes during this phase

-• T Tauri phase marks late protostellar evolution, characterized by strong stellar winds and variable brightness before reaching the main sequence
+• The T Tauri phase marks late protostellar evolution, characterized by strong stellar winds and variable brightness before the star settles onto the main sequence

 The Long Stable Phase: Main Sequence